SarahNabilKamel/SarahNabilKamel/README.md

 ### About Me
-Hi, I'm Sarah Kamel Computer Science graduate (2024) from Luxor University and a graduate of the 9-Month AI & ML Professional Diploma at the Information Technology Institute (ITI).
+Computer Science graduate (2024) from Luxor University and a graduate of the 9-Month AI & ML Professional Diploma at the Information Technology Institute (ITI).
 Junior AI Engineer with a strong foundation in Machine Learning, Deep Learning, NLP, Computer Vision, and Generative AI.

 Experienced in building end-to-end AI-powered systems, including RAG pipelines, multi-agent architectures, recommendation systems, and computer vision models.
 Skilled in Python, TensorFlow, PyTorch, Scikit-learn, FastAPI, Flask, Docker, AWS, and Linux.